flatironinstitute/spikeforest_old/README.md

 ./setup_jp_proxy_widget.sh
 ```

-This project contains a snapshot of a number of different dependent projects contained in repo/.
+The repo/ directory contains a snapshot of a number of different dependent projects.
 These may or may not be up-to-date with the associated stand-alone packages.
 In this way, spikeforest2 is a snapshot project that contains all the necessary code, and is less susceptible to breaking changes in other packages.

 Further documentation: [spikeforest-docs](https://github.com/flatironinstitute/spikeforest-docs/blob/master/docs/index.md)